MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-android.md

 ### Android 10 and later

-*The following settings are supported on Android 10 or later, but not on Knox.*

-- **Password complexity**
-  *This setting is supported on Android 10 or later, but not on Samsung Knox.
-On devices that run Android 9 and earlier or Samsung Knox, settings for the password length and type override this setting for complexity*.

-  Specify the required password complexity.
+- **Password complexity**: Enter the required password complexity.
+Your options:

-  - **None** *(default)* - No password required.
+  - **None** (default): No password required.
-  - **Low** - The password satisfies one of the following conditions:
+  - **Low**: The password satisfies one of the following conditions:
     - Pattern
     - PIN has a repeating (4444) or ordered (1234, 4321, 2468) sequence.
-  - **Medium** - The password satisfies one of the following conditions:
+  - **Medium**: The password satisfies one of the following conditions:
     - PIN doesn’t have a repeating (4444) or ordered (1234, 4321, 2468) sequence, and has minimum length of 4.
     - Alphabetic, with a minimum length of 4.
     - Alphanumeric, with a minimum length of 4.
-  - **High** - The password satisfies one of the following conditions:
+  - **High**: The password satisfies one of the following conditions:
     - PIN doesn’t have a repeating (4444) or ordered (1234, 4321, 2468) sequence, and has minimum length of 8.
     - Alphabetic, with a minimum length of 6.
     - Alphanumeric, with a minimum length of 6.

+  This setting applies to:
+  - Android 10.0 and newer not running Samsung Knox

+  On devices running Android 9 and earlier, or running Samsung Knox, the password length and type settings override this setting.

 ### Android 9 and earlier or Samsung Knox

-*The following settings are supported on Android 9.0 and earlier, and any version of Samsung Knox.*
+These settings apply to:
+- Android 9.0 and earlier
+- Any version of Samsung Knox

 - **Password**: **Require** users to enter a password to access devices.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
 By default, the OS might allow users to access devices without entering a password.